dannysmith/tfl/README.md

 This is an unoffical library for scraping Transport for London contactless website.
 Allows a user to get journey information by providing their TFL username and password.

+This gem is not actively maintained, and thus has/will not be published to Rubygems.

 ## Todo

 - Currently this only looks up and returns journeys for the *first* contactless card.